cpittet/ada-teamphilippe/index.md

 </script>

-From the above information and plots, we can see that our clustering works pretty well and the clusters are almost all interpretable.
-To go a bit further, we will now analyse each cluster separately.
+From the above plots, we can see that our clustering works well and the clusters are almost all interpretable.
+Using the above decomposition of each cluster, we can make the following comments.
-- Cluster 0 :
-Mainly composed of women, this cluster corresponds to the television professions, more specifically artists, and gathers ~60% of the total number of women.
-- Cluster 1 :
-Here, we can see that most of our cluster is composed of sportive men from America.
-- Cluster 2 :
-This cluster is mostly composed of male footballers and football managers from the United Kingdom and gathers ~35% of the total number of Europeans.
+In cluster 0, we can observe that it is almost exclusively composed of women which have movie and television related profession (actress and model) coming from the United States of America.
-- Cluster 3 :
-Here, we have actors and a lot of movie professions from America.
-- Cluster 4 :
+In cluster 1, we got athletes men from the United States.
+Athletes from various sports from the United Kingdom populate cluster 2.
+In cluster 3, we can see that most of the quoters are men with cinema related professions from the USA and also a bit from India.
+Cluster 4 is perhaps the less interpretable cluster but it gathers men from the United Kingdom in majority.
+Cluster 5 groups mainly people with a writing related profession such as writer, screenwriter or jouranlist, coming from America.
-This cluster is mainly composed of male politicians and artists from the United Kingdom and gathers ~20% of the total number of Europeans.
+The three last clusters are mainly composed of politicians from the USA.
+However, cluster 6 is composed of women whereas the other two, which are almost indistinguishable, are composed of men.
-- Cluster 5 :
-This cluster consists mostly of male journalists from America.
-- Cluster 6 :
-Here, we have the second cluster of women which gathers ~35% of the total number of women.
-We can also see that the professions in this cluster are politicians and artists.
-- Cluster 7 & 8 :
-Unfortunately, these two clusters are really similar and are composed of politician men from America.

-The most interesting points in this clustering analysis is that the women are extremely well separated from the men (see cluzster 0 and 6).
-Also, we can see that our dataset is really biased toward actors (or movie professions), politicians and athletes while the other professions are under-represented.
+Our interesting point is that our clustering function really split men and women in disjoint clusters.
+Also, this analysis allow us to shed light on the fact that our dataset is also biased toward actors (or movie professions), journalist, politicians and athletes while the other professions are under-represented.

 As before, we continue by seeing if there is a cluster which contains more quotes than others.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/prop_clusters.html"></iframe>

-The first thing we can see is that cluster 4 and 6 have in general less quotes than any other cluster.
+The first thing we can see is that cluster 4 and 6 have in general fewer quotes than any other cluster.
 Then, come clusters 2,3,5,7,8.
 Finally, cluster 0 and 1 tend to speak more about Facebook and Mark Zuckerberg.

 Our second analysis is about to see if there is any cluster whose mean compound score is much higher than others.
 To facilitate comparisons, we order the clusters in decreasing mean compound score order.
 As shown in the boxplot below, we can see that the 4 first cluster have a much higher median for the compound score than the other clusters.

+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/bar_plot_proportion.html"></iframe>

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/box_clusters.html"></iframe>